Swissnetizen/BetterTwitterClient/README.md

-Check LICENCE.md for the legal license.
+[Inactive]Check LICENCE.md for the legal licence.